datajoint/datajoint-github-page/_posts/2015-05-05-populating.md

 ### Python

-In Python, the populate relation is implemented by the property `populate_from`.
+In Python, the populate relation is implemented by the property `populated_from`.
 If this function is not implemented, the default behaviour is the join of the table's immediate ancestors in the hierarchy.

 ## Defining makeTuples/ \_make_tuples